C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 [ref](interface-luxembourgensia)

 <!-- section -->
-### 6.a Who digitizes, with what purpose and how is access arranged?
+### 6.a Who digitises, with what purpose and how is access arranged?
 <!-- section-contents -->

 - A list of initiatives across the globe has been collected on [wikipedia](https://en.wikipedia.org/wiki/Wikipedia:List_of_online_newspaper_archives).What projects have been completed or are ongoing in your own country?